 Governing Law and Regulations

-U.S. Environmental Protection Agency (EPA) Office of Solid Waste and Emergency Response
+U.S. Environmental Protection Agency (EPA) Office of Land and Emergency Management (OLEM)

 U.S. Department of Transportation (DOT) Federal Highway Motor Carrier Safety Administration (FMCSA)

 Under the Resource Conservation and Recovery Act (RCRA), wastes are separated into two broad categories: hazardous and nonhazardous.
 Hazardous wastes are regulated under Subtitle C, and nonhazardous (solid) wastes are regulated under Subtitle D. RCRA Subtitle D was designed to assist waste management officials in developing and encouraging environmentally sound methods for the disposal of nonhazardous solid waste (RCRA Section 4001).
 The U.S. Environmental Protection Agency (EPA) does not have enforcement authority under RCRA Subtitle D; regulation of solid waste is the responsibility of the states.
 See the national section SOLID WASTE for more information about federal solid waste management requirements.